zubair-io/Angular2-Instant/README.md

 #Angular2 Instant

-###This is a quick, and dirty was to get started with Angular2
+###This is a quick, and dirty way to get started with Angular2

 To Use: